sushantMoon/isi-nna/ReadMe.md

 Work done under the course NNA at ISI, Kolkata

 ## Note

-All the implementations are without any standard neural network packages like tensorflow, theano, pytorch or keras.
+All the implementations are without any standard neural network packages like tensorflow, theano,pytorch or keras.